First year entrants onto undergraduate study

 - league tables

-- the student’s entry profile and personal characteristics
+- their entry profile and personal characteristics

 - module and course-level data